DV

 What is the difference between VGT and VOO?

-VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket strategy, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
+VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VGT and VOO?